pdobb/minesweeper_alliance/README.md

   <img alt="Game Board" src="https://github.com/pdobb/minesweeper_alliance/blob/main/public/screenshots/erd-dark.webp?raw=true">
 </picture>

-Note: Much of the complexity in this app comes from the need for varying content based on current Game state.
-Especially given the "War Room" (home page) dynamically adjusts to current game state by:
+Note: Much of the complexity in this app comes from the Home page (a.k.a. the War Room) acting as a one-stop shop for all Game play needs. i.e. it dynamically adjusts to the current Game state by:

 1. Showing the "New Game" content when no current Game exists,
 2. Showing the "Current Game" content when a current Game exists,
-3. Showing "Just Ended" Game content (to all participating Users) on Game end.

 Plus, there are various ways of displaying past Games: